-In addition to the above required courses, students must select and enroll in courses for the rest of the required credits from the allocated courses.
+3) In addition to the above required courses, students must select and enroll in courses for the rest of the required credits from the allocated courses.

-2. Economics

-Number of credits required: Students in the Department of Political Science: 8 credits or more or more
+2. Economics edits required: Students in the Department of Political Science: 8 credits

-Students in the Department of Economics: 36 credits or more Students in the Department of Global Political Economy: 22 credits
+Number of credits required: Students in the Department of Political Science: 8 credits or more Students in the Department of Economics: 36 credits or more Students in the Department of Global Political Economy: 22 credits or more